hynek/structlog/docs/loggers.rst

      See :ref:`configuration` for more details.

 The general sentiment against thread locals is that they're hard to test.
-In this case I feel like this is an acceptable trade-off.
+In this case we feel like this is an acceptable trade-off.
 You can easily write deterministic tests using a call-capturing processor if you use the API properly (cf. warning above).

 This big red box is also what separates immutable local from mutable global data.